OPMDG/check_pgactivity/RELEASING.md

 Send a mail to the pgsql-announce mailing list.
 Eg.:

 ~~~
-check_pgactivity v2.4 has been released on January 30th 2019 under BSD
+check_pgactivity v2.4 has been released on January 30th 2019 under PostgreSQL
 licence.

 check_pgactivity is a PostgreSQL plugin for Nagios.
 This plugin is written